Welcome to the Birds of North America Online!

 If you are already a current subscriber, you will need to sign in with your login information to access BNA normally.

 Subscriptions are available for as little as $5 for 30 days of full access!
 If you would like to subscribe to BNA Online, just visit the Cornell Lab of Ornithology E-Store.

 The Tennessee Warbler’s loud, staccato song often signals the peak of spring songbird migration in eastern North America.
 Described by Alexander Wilson in 1811 from a migrant specimen on the banks of Tennessee’s Cumberland River, its common name belies the fact that its breeding range is restricted almost entirely to the boreal forest zone of Canada, extending into southeastern Alaska and the extreme northern fringe of the United States.
 Most migrants move along the eastern seaboard east of the Mississippi Valley, crossing the Gulf of Mexico to and from wintering grounds in Central and northern South America.

 Numbers of transients and breeders fluctuate markedly from year to year, often in response to periodic outbreaks of spruce budworm (Choristoneura fumiferana) caterpillars, on which the species is a well-documented specialist.
 Breeding-population densities recorded during budworm epidemics may exceed 500 males/100 ha, and Tennessee Warblers often rank as the most abundant breeding species in boreal forests of eastern Canada.
 Long-term (30-year) continental census data show no significant population increases overall, and the species is probably more abundant now than it was in the nineteenth century, because of its exploitation of budworm outbreaks and use of successional habitats following commercial logging operations.

-Formerly placed in the genus Vermivora, the Tennessee Warbler is now considered part of the speciose but formerly monotypic Setophaga, based on recent genetic studies.
+Formerly placed in the geni Vermivora and Setophaga, the Tennessee Warbler is now considered part of Oreothlypis, based on recent genetic studies.